-Determining the Allowable Expense When this Plan is Secondary to Medicare the charge that Medicare has determined that it will recognize and which it reports on an "explanation of Medicare benefits" issued by Medicare (the "EOMB") for a given service.
+Determining the Allowable Expense When this Plan is Secondary to Medicare

+If this Plan is secondary to Medicare, the Medicare approved amount is the Allowable Expense, as long as the provider accepts reimbursement directly from Medicare.
+If the provider accepts reimbursement directly from Medicare, the Medicare approved amount is the charge that Medicare has determined that it will recognize and which it reports on an "explanation of Medicare benefits" issued by Medicare (the "EOMB") for a given service.
 Medicare typically reimburses such providers a percentage of its approved charge - often 80%.